-Windows 8 officially launched yesterday, and starting today, Microsoft's army of touchscreen devices made its way into many people's hands.
+Windows 8 is out, and Microsoft's army of touchscreen devices has made its way into many people's hands.
 It's a huge change from what you're used to.
 And we're here to get you through it.

 If you've got any tips specific to Windows 8, put them in the comments below.
 We'll feature the best of them, and credit you in the post.